plotted/average-salary-by-state/README.md

-In addition to the above CSV, similar data is available in SoFi’s article **Average US Salary by State** by Jacqueline DeMarco (last update on Jan 28, 2025)
+In addition to the above TSV file, similar data is available in SoFi’s article **Average US Salary by State** by Jacqueline DeMarco (last update on Jan 28, 2025)